 Becerra testified on Nov.
 20 before the House Judiciary Subcommittee on Immigration Integrity, Security, and Enforcement about his department’s Office of Refugee Resettlement (ORR).

-The HHS chief has come under fire recently by Republicans over reports that tens of thousands of children who entered the country illegally are now missing.
+The HHS chief has come under fire recently from Republicans over reports that tens of thousands of children who entered the country illegally are now missing.

-Becerra did not directly answer Republican subcommittee member Rep. Thomas Tiffany (R-Wis.), who asked if he would change anything about the way his department has handled the placement of children with unreachable sponsors.
+Republican subcommittee member Rep. Thomas Tiffany (R-Wis.) asked whether Becerra would change anything about the way that his department has handled the placement of children with unreachable sponsors.

-Instead, Becerra defended his department’s actions, saying once the children were placed with a sponsor, they were no longer HHS’s responsibility.
+Becerra defended his department’s actions, saying once the children were placed with a sponsor, they were no longer his department’s responsibility.

 Follow-up after placement consists of three calls to sponsors and children.
 Neither the children nor the sponsors are obligated to return the calls, he said.